GSK Data Science Symposium 2018 | Upper Providence, PA

 Presenter: Neha Murad, PhD

-Title: From Structure to Dose: An Silico Pipeline for Predicting Human Pharmacokinetics
+Title: From Structure to Dose: An in silico Pipeline for Predicting Human Pharmacokinetics

 Abstract: Accelerating Therapeutics for Opportunities in Medicine (ATOM) is a public private consortium with GSK as one of its founding members.
 ATOM aims to accelerate drug discovery by applying a multidisciplinary approach that integrates high performance computing, diverse biological data, and artificial intelligence.
 As part of ATOM’s goal to go from structure to optimal dose with minimal in vivo or in vitro testing, we present a Physiologically Based Pharmacokinetic (PBPK) pipeline to support this objective.